Issyk kurgan

 The Issyk kurgan, in south-eastern Kazakhstan, less than 20 km east from the Talgar alluvial fan, near Issyk, is a burial mound discovered in 1969.
 It has a height of 6 m and a circumference of 60 m.
 It is dated to the 4th or 3rd century BC.
 A notable item is a silver cup bearing an inscription, known as the Issyk inscription.
 The finds are on display in Astana.
 It is associated with the Saka peoples.

-The burial complex located on the left bank of the Issyk Mountain River, 50 km to the east of the city of Almaty.
+The burial complex is located on the left bank of the Issyk Mountain River, 50 km to the east of the city of Almaty.
 The unique archaeological complex found by a small group of Soviet scientists led by archaeologist Kemal Akishevich Akishev in 1969.
 The burial ground consists of 45 large royal mounds with a diameter of 30 to 90 and a height of 4-15 m.
 The Issyk barrow is located in the western half of the burial ground.
 Its diameter is 60 m, and its height is 6 m.